 - Hence they are very bad company, for they can talk about nothing but the praises of wealth.

-- Socrates: What is the greatest blessing which you have reaped from your wealth?
+- What is the greatest blessing which you have reaped from your wealth?

-- Socrates: What is your idea of justice?
+- What is your idea of justice?
 Just to speak the truth and pay your debts?

 - If a friend gives his weapons to me and asks for them when he goes crazy, should I give them back to him?
 People could just say that I should always speak the truth to him even if he were crazy.

-- Speaking the truth and paying your debts is not a correct definition of justice.
+- Wrong.
+Speaking the truth and paying your debts is not a correct definition of justice.

 - Socrates to Polemarchus: What did Simonides say about justice?

-- Socrates: Then should I return the weapon to the crazy man?
+- I should not return the weapon to the crazy man.

-- Socrates: You mean that the return of a deposit of gold which is to the injury of the receiver, if the two parties are friends, is not the repayment of a debt,—that is what you would imagine him to say?
+- You mean that the return of a deposit of gold which is to the injury of the receiver, if the two parties are friends, is not the repayment of a debt.

-- Socrates: What we owe to enemies who receive them?
+- What we owe to enemies who receive them?

 - An enemy owes to an enemy that which is due or proper to him—that is to say, evil.

-- Socrates: Simonides, then would have spoken darkly of the nature of justice.
+- Simonides, then would have spoken darkly of the nature of justice.